Preview & Edit

 By Ellen Vrana

-So much of the human progress over our species' existence has been to gain and codify knowledge into a technology continuum we tap into and manipulate with embarrassingly little skill and even less appreciation.
+So much of the human progress over our species' existence has been to gain and codify knowledge into a technology continuum we manipulate with embarrassingly little skill and even less appreciation.

 In the rich, frequently oral tradition of Japanese folklore, there is a tumult of creatures called yōkai (妖怪, "strange apparition"), which have come into being over hundreds of years of imaginative ebbs.
-In 2015 Japanese scholar Michael Dylan Foster collected these wildly ephemeral and highly uncodified spirits and rendered them in a collective of love: The Book of Yōkai: Mysterious Creatures of Japanese Folklore.
+In 2015, Japanese scholar Michael Dylan Foster collected these wildly ephemeral and highly uncodified spirits.
+He rendered them in a collective of love: The Book of Yōkai: Mysterious Creatures of Japanese Folklore.

-Such as the feeling of being connected and known to the spirit of the tree, kodama.
+Such as the feeling of being connected and known to the tree's spirit, kodama.

 Kodama - Tree Spirit